open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch02_encryption_schemes.md

 * `C` - Ciphertext (encrypted message M)
 * `FMK` - File Master Key.
 Cryptographic key material for deriving other encryption and HMAC keys.
 * `CEK` - Content Encryption Key.
 Symmetric key used to encrypt the payload of CDOC2 Container.
 * `KEK` - Key Encryption Key.
-Symmetric key used to encrypt (wrap) the CEK, so that CEK could be transmitted inside CDOC2 Capsule (CKC).
+Symmetric key used to encrypt (wrap) the FMK, so that FMK could be transmitted inside CDOC2 Capsule (CKC).
 * Index `i` is used to denote an instance of key or data structure, which is specific to certain Recipient, for example, `KEK_i`.

 ## Standard cryptographic functions